Other Courses (Special topics, internship, independent study)

 HIST 161: AFRICA, AFRICANS AND ATLANTIC SLAVERY, 3 credit hrs.

 This course is designed to root African slavery and trade in its varied African contexts.
 Thus, students will analyze how and why Africans were "produced" for the Atlantic slave trade and the influence African slaves had, via resistance, a slave economy, and slave culture, on the making of the Atlantic world.
-Prereq.: Sophomore standing or above.
+Prerequisite: Sophomore standing or above.
+(Crosslisted with Honors.)

 HIST 166: WOMEN INTELLECTUALS IN THE WESTERN TRADITIONS, 3 credit hrs.

 Readings in the work of women intellectuals, and their male colleagues, particularly addressing woman's nature, God, and political rights over approximately the last three thousand years, starting with the mysterious J at the court of King Solomon, and ending with the American Zora Neale Hurston.
 Crosslisted with WS 195.

 HIST 167: THE RELIGIOUS HISTORY OF THE UNITED STATES, 3 credit hrs.